Warnings: mild gore/horror.

 Wei Wuxian had no wish to share what he was feeling.
 “Jin Ling is a straightforward boy,” he declared, stepping into the middle road.

-Her laughter was brittle.
+Her answering smile was brittle.

 They arrived, as expected, into one of the dirt domes they had glimpsed from outside.
 Several small coffins lay in rows at the center of it, shivering in the flame light.
 They looked like children’s tombs.